rob333/flutter_mediator_simple/README.md

 Used when the type of the mediator variable is of type `Class`.

-Mediator variable use setter to automatically notify the rebuild.
-When it comes to Class variable and add items by methods, then `notify` need to be used to notify the rebuild.
+Mediator variable uses setter to automatically notify the rebuild.
+When it comes to Class variable and add items by methods, then `notify` needs to be used to notify the rebuild.

 &emsp; [Table of Contents]

 ## VS Code snippet
-Use VS Code snippet to help typing boilerplates.
+Use VS Code snippet to help typing the boilerplates.
 Take for example [snippet_Flutter_Mediator__statelessful.code-snippets][vscSnippet],
 ```json
 {